noscripter/amok/man/amok.compiler.3.md

 Creates a middleware function that spawns a compiler process specified with the given `command` with command line arguments in `args`.
 If omitted, `args` defaults to an empty *Array*.

-Standard output and standard error streams will be piped to the specified `output` stream.
-If omitted `output` defaults to `undefined`.

 ## RETURN VALUE